Martian Factbook 3224

 Central Democratic Party

-Centre-right pragmatists, the CDP is the joint largest party in both the Senate (9/30 seats) and the largest in the Council of the Martian Union (170/467 seats).
-It formed the Charles L Harness Administration from 3200-3206, prior to the Douglas Affair and the Senate vote of no confidence, and after a brief period of opposition from 3206-3210 is part of a coalition government which has controlled the MAFC from 3210.
+Centre-right pragmatists, the CDP is main opposition party in both the Senate (12/50 seats) and the Council of the Martian Union (125/465 seats).
+It formed the Charles L Harness Administration from 3200-3206, prior to the Douglas Affair and the Senate vote of no confidence, and after a brief period of opposition from 3206-3210 was part of a coalition government with the MCGF from 3210-24, until the fall of the Nonboris administration.

-It is led by Senator Minos Cornelius, the War Minister.
+It is led in the senate by Senator Treesa April.

 Martian Liberal Welfare Party

 The MLWP is a left-of-centre party of considerable age.
 It lost power in 3200 due to a series of political scandals and its disastrous handling of the economy and the Exterminator War, but enjoyed a resurgence from 3205-10 under Senator Anton Dec.
-It is the third largest party in the Senate (5/30 seats) and the second largest party in the Council of the Martian Union (143/467 seats), and is the main opposition party to the current government.
+It spent a long period in opposition during the ascendancy of the CDP-MCGF coalition, but surged back to power following a good showing in the 3224 elections.
+It is the largest party in the Senate (16/50 seats) and the largest party in the Council of the Martian Union (179/467 seats), and leads the current government.

 Martian Colonial Growth Party

 The MCGP are federalists and are strong in the outer quadrants.
-It has made major gains in Senate elections in 3206 and 3210, becoming the largest party in the Senate with 9/30 seats, and the major coalition partner of the CDP.
-It has only 20/467 seats in the Council of the Martian Union, however, limiting its influence there.
-It has been in government since 3206, first as a partner of the MLWP, and since 3210 with the CDP.
+It has made major gains in Senate elections in 3206 and 3210, becoming the largest party in the Senate and the major coalition partner of the CDP.
+It was in government 3206-24, first as a partner of the MLWP, and from 3210-24 with the CDP, before a series of scandals forced the resignation first of firebrand leader Antoinette Banderas in 3217 and then Augustus Nonboris in 3223.
+It was roundly punished in the 3224 elections and has shrunk to only 5 senate seats and 15 in the Council of the Martian Union.

 New Helix Party

-Neo-Darwinists and very libertarian, the Helix is seen as the most extremist of Martial political parties.
-It is nevertheless the fourth largest party in the Council of the Martian Union, with 52/467 seats, but has only two Senators.
+Neo-Darwinists and very libertarian, the Helix is seen as the most extremist of Martian political parties.
+It is nevertheless the fourth largest party in the Council of the Martian Union, with 52/467 seats, and has 5 Senators.
 The New Helix Party is in perpetual opposition and exists mainly as a pressure group in electoral forums.

 It is led by Simon Shakewell, the High Adept of Clewg for New Mars.